© 2019 Baptist Health. All Rights Reserved.

 Cardiac rehab helps men and women of all ages.
 Studies have documented that cardiac rehab programs can help heart patients who are older than 75, just as they help younger patients.

-According to the American Heart Association, cardiac rehab can help people who have had:
+According to the American Heart Association, cardiac rehab can help people who have or have had:

 - A heart attack.